tatianapassali/artificial-disfluency-generation/README.md

 ## Citation

 You can find more details about this work in our [paper]((https://arxiv.org/pdf/2201.05041.pdf)).
-If you use our code in your research, please consider citing our paper:
+If you use our code in your research, please consider citing our paper.

-> T. Passali, T. Mavropoulos, G. Tsoumakas, G. Meditskos and S. Vrochidis.
-LARD: Large-scale Artificial Disfluency Generation.
-In Proceedings of the Thirteenth International Conference on Language Resources and Evaluation (LREC 2022) (to appear).
-2022.

 Bibtex entry: